 Kotla is the name people of Delhi simply call the famous historic figure the Feroz Shah Kotla in Delhi.
 It was fortress built by Sultan Feroz Shah Tughlaq to obtain his version of Delhi city named Ferozabad.
-The fortress looked amazingly stunning- a polished sandstone Topra Ashokan pillar is standing tall in the fortress.
+The fortress looked amazingly stunning- a polished sandstone Topra Ashokan pillar is standing tall in the fortress and it is one of the best places to visit in east Delhi.
 It was one of the many pillars left by the Mauryan emperor.
 It was re-erected at the fort as per the orders of Firoz Shah after it was abandoned and left alone in Topra Kalan in Pong Ghati.

 The obelisk has several inscriptions and the original ones is in Brahmi script along with some Pali and Sanskrit inscriptions added much later.
 James Prinsep in 1837 had successfully translated those inscriptions.
 Apart from the pillar, the fortress also accommodates the Jami Masjid, a baoli and a large garden complex.
 The city of Ferozabad was established by the Sultan of Delhi, Feroz Shah Tughlaq in 1354 and it was the new capital of the Delhi Sultanate including the kotla or the fortress.
 As years passed, the fortress had to undergo several destructions due to the battles between emperors and now what is remaining is some ruins of the proud fortress.